compuphase/Make-plus/README.md

 The configuration file uses a subset of the syntax for makefiles.
 Essentially, it supports definitions of pattern rules, suffix rules and macros that are set with the `=` or `:=` operators.

 A few standard configurations are provided in the `configfiles` directory of this repository.
 These configurations were extracted from the GNU Make source code.
 To use one of these configurations, rename the respective file to `make.conf` and place it in the appropriate location.

+Make+ searches for a configuration file in the current directory, the user's "home" directory, and in a system path (in that order).
+The system path is `/etc` on Unix-like systems, and the same path as where the `make` executable is on Microsoft Windows.
+Furthermore, it supports the `-c` option (`--config-file`) to select a configuragion file explicitly, and the `-C` option (`--directory`) is also handled to set a location to load the configuration file from.

 Without a `make.conf` file, `make` still runs fine.
 You will have no built-in rules or macros, though.
 (You may actually prefer to use only explicit rules and macros in your makefile).